Getting Long-Term Disability (LTD) Benefits for Multiple Sclerosis

 CCK Understands Multiple Sclerosis Disability Claims

 We know that MS can progress and your symptoms can worsen over time.
 This condition can severely affect your ability to work.
 Cognitive complications caused by your MS can result in forgetting information needed to successfully do your job, or impact your ability to effectively communicate.
-Physical effects of Multiple Sclerosis can be debilitating and greatly impact your ability to perform basic tasks.
+The physical effects of Multiple Sclerosis can be debilitating and greatly impact your ability to perform basic tasks.

 Your insurance company may not understand your MS and how it impacts your ability to work.
 For example, you may have worked with MS for years before having to stop work altogether.
 The insurer might ask you what changed.
 You worked for years with MS, why do you have to stop now?
 They do not get it.
 We do.